croct-tech/plug-js/docs/user.md

 `activities`        | `array`  | The set of unique activities `custom.*`          | `object` | The custom attributes

+The name of custom attributes should begin with a letter or underscore, followed by more letters, digits, or underscores.
+We recommend using descriptive names in camel case, like`pets`, `favoriteColor` and, `loyaltyNumber`.
+Following these recommendations will make your custom attributes look like the standard ones, which results in queries with better readability.

+Notice that the attribute names are case-insensitive, meaning that both `loyaltyNumber` and `loyaltynumber` refer to the same attribute and could ultimately override each other.

 ### Signature

 The `edit` method has the following signature: